 The physicians on the Board determined that two years is an appropriate amount of time to have passed for neurological symptoms to have changed to possibly warrant another neurological examination to determine benefit eligibility.

 Why can I not attend the Board office to file applications?

 The Board did have a store front office open which has since been closed.
 It was determined that there was not enough traffic in the office (as most communication was done by mail, phone or fax) to financially warrant the office to remain open.
 The service level of the Board office has not changed through the use of phone, fax or mail only communication.

 I am receiving benefits by cheque and would like direct deposit is this possible?

 Yes, you can receive your monthly benefits by direct deposit.
-A void cheque (for the account to which you would like your benefits deposited) needs to be forwarded to the Board office to start the process for direct deposit.
+A direct deposit form from your bank or void cheque (for the account to which you would like your benefits deposited) needs to be forwarded to the Board office to start the process for direct deposit.

 Eligibility to Apply for Benefits